 High School students clean historic headstones for Black Veterans

-GRAND PRAIRIE (CBSNewsTexas.com) - Local civil rights leaders want to bring more attention to a neglected burial ground for Black servicemen at Antioch Life Park cemetery in Grand Prairie.
-So, some students at South Grand Prairie High School volunteered their time for a special Veterans Day gesture.
+GRAND PRAIRIE (CBSNewsTexas.com) - Some students at South Grand Prairie High School volunteered their time on Friday for a special Veterans Day gesture.

-Yolanda Tyler doesn't know the man who's headstone she's cleaning.
-But as a military veteran herself, they share a common bond.
+They placed U.S. flags at the headstones of veterans at Antioch Life Park cemetery in Grand Prairie.

+For years, civil rights leaders have been trying to bring more attention to a neglected burial ground for Black servicemen.

 Dallas County Constable Eddie Brown wanted his young son to also be part of it.

-"I wanted to let him know that there's individuals out here that deserve respect and fought for our country," he said.
+"I wanted to let him know that there's individuals out here that deserve respect and fought for our country," says Eddie Brown, Dallas County Constable Precinct 4.

+A fundraising campaign last year for new headstones at the unmarked graves of several veterans paid for some improvements.

-"Until people get in their heart, that all of these individuals serve their country at Antioch Life Park, that their sacrifices matter, I think then we'll start moving forward," said Angela Luckey with the Grand Prairie NAACP.
+"Until people get in their heart, that all of these individuals serve their country at Antioch Life Park, that their sacrifices matter, I think then we'll start moving forward," says Angela Luckey, Grand Prairie NAACP President.

-The VA has told caretakers of Antioch Life Park that it's up to federal and state lawmakers to approve the money needed for repairs which means it take someone who cares as much as this Navy veteran for meaningful change here.
+The VA has told caretakers of Antioch Life Park that it's up to federal and state lawmakers to approve the money.

-"What people need to understand is memorial cemeteries are not just landmarks," Tyler said.

 for more features.